 Pregnancy Category D (see WARNINGS).

 The effect of Tegretol on human labor and delivery is unknown.

 Tegretol and its epoxide metabolite are transferred to breast milk.
 The ratio of the concentration in breast milk to that in maternal plasma is about 0.4 for Tegretol and about 0.5 for the epoxide.
-The estimated doses given to the newborn during breast-feeding are in the range of 2-5 mg daily for Tegretol and 1-2 mg daily for the epoxide.
+The estimated doses given to the newborn during breastfeeding are in the range of 2 to 5 mg daily for Tegretol and 1 to 2 mg daily for the epoxide.

 Because of the potential for serious adverse reactions in nursing infants from carbamazepine, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.